-In order to ensure that companies that the Master Fund invests in follow good governance practices, as reasonably determined by the Investment Manager, the Investment Manager's quantitative screening of corporate governance, which relies on information from underlying companies, considers the independence and competency of investee company boards in terms of leadership and composition, existing and independent key committees, compensation policy, the degree of integration of long-term and ESG related targets, and minority shareholder protections.
+In order to ensure that companies that the Master Fund invests in follow good governance practices, as reasonably determined by the Investment Manager, the Investment Manager's quantitative screening of corporate governance, which relies on information from underlying companies, considers the independence and competency of investee company boards in terms of leadership and composition, existing and independent key committees, compensation policy, remuneration of staff and tax compliance.

+Good governance practices include sounds management structures, employee relations, the degree of integration of long-term and ESG related targets, and minority shareholder protections.
 In addition, good governance is a factor in the qualitative assessment of individual companies prior to investment.